Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 pad_to_sequence_len: true
 ```
 Conversations are converted into sequences of tokens to be fed into the model during training.
 They are limited to 4096 tokens, which is sufficient for most chat conversations and more memory-efficient than Llama 3.1's full 128K context window.
-The `sample_packing` feature combines multiple short conversations into single training batches, maximizing GPU utilization by filling the token window instead of wasting space on padding.
+The `sample_packing` feature combines multiple short conversations into single training batches.

 #### LoRA/QLoRA Configuration